 I am a dreamer, an artist, a sensitive, joyful soul.
 Creative expression is my driving force.

 I was an interior designer for nearly two decades, eventually running my own business.
 A growing desire to help others on a deeper, more heartfelt level, combined with the Covid shutdown gave me the space and the courage to change course at mid-life and go back to school.
-Keep reading about me.

 Although I had done a couple years of college way back when, I had never finished.
-Becoming a therapist meant first I had to complete my undergrad, which I did in May 2022--a Bachelor of Science in Psychology from California Institute of Integral Studies (CIIS).
+Becoming a therapist meant first I had to complete my undergrad, which I did in May 2022.
+And then I kept right on going.
+In May 2025, I graduated from CIIS with a Master of Arts in Counseling Psychology in Expressive Arts Therapy

 I grew up between Maui and Los Angeles, toggling between parents, and coping amidst adverse childhood trauma.
 The creative arts have helped me to heal, grow, and transform at a core level and I believe in their power.
 It's why I am here.